-Surale Phillips is a distinguished researcher who has guided countless organizations and agencies through research and consulting projects over the past 20 years.
+Surale Phillips (she/her) is a distinguished researcher who has guided countless organizations and agencies through research and consulting projects over the past 20 years.
 Her focus is applied research for marketing and audience development.
 Surale joined WolfBrown in 2020 to assist with Audience Outlook Monitor’s COVID-19 Study and became a principal of the firm in 2022.
 She leads a portfolio of projects and is a key thought partner in developing Audience Outlook Monitor’s on-demand surveys and special topic studies.
 Surale also supports other consultants’ cultural and public art planning.

 Since 2002 Surale has worked on hundreds of projects in every discipline and state, in cities large and small.
 Her work has been the foundation for projects supported by the National Endowment for the Arts, The Wallace Foundation, The James Irvine Foundation, Knight Foundation, Paul G. Allen Family Foundation, Surdna Foundation, and others.
 Clients include national, state, regional, and local arts service organizations, united arts funds, municipalities, presenters, theater, opera, dance companies, orchestras, festivals, museums, and colleges.
 Exploring the role of the arts in local economies has been a focus of her work, including assignments in cultural tourism and economic impact.

 Surale is a frequent presenter at conferences, including the National Arts Marketing Project Conference, Latino Memphis Congreso, Convening Culture Florida, Raleigh Arts, Southeastern Council of Foundations, Midwest Council on Philanthropy, San Diego Commission on Cultural Affairs, Extraordinary Charities, and the American Folklore Society.